Talia2/HOL-TrafficManager/HOL.md

 	where _performance .[appname]_ is the DNS prefix name that you configured for the performance policy.

-	Notice the **Name** and **Address** returned by the DNS query, which should match that of the hosted service nearest to your current location.
+	Notice the **Name** and **Address** returned by the DNS query, which should match that of the cloud service nearest to your current location.

 	![Using nslookup to determine the address returned by the performance policy](images/using-nslookup-to-determine-the-address-retur.png?raw=true "Using nslookup to determine the address returned by the performance policy")